ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 `pauseTeleporterAddress` can only be called by addresses with the dapp's upgrade access, checked through `TeleporterUpgradeable._checkTeleporterUpgradeAccess`.

-Same with pausing, dapps can unpause Teleporter interactions by calling `TeleporterUpgradeable.unpauseTeleporterAddress`.
-This unpause function allows receiving Teleporter message from the unpaused Teleporter address, and also makes sure to send messages through the unpaused Teleporter address in `_getTeleporterMessenger()`.
+As with pausing, dapps can unpause Teleporter interactions by calling `TeleporterUpgradeable.unpauseTeleporterAddress`.
+This unpause function allows receiving Teleporter message from the unpaused Teleporter address, and also enables the sending of messages through the unpaused Teleporter address in `_getTeleporterMessenger()`.
 Unpausing is also only allowed by addresses with the dapp's upgrade access.

 Note that receiving Teleporter messages is still governed by the `minTeleporterVersion` check, so even if a Teleporter address is unpaused, the dapp will not receive messages from the unpaused Teleporter address if the Teleporter version is less than `minTeleporterVersion`.